Last Updated: May 6, 2026

 Make a Pledge

-Support the Recreation Project in one of two easy ways:
+Support the Recreation Project in one of three easy ways:

 - Scan the barcode with your phone’s camera to make a pledge

-- Visit the TPCC website to download and print a donation form
+- Click here to download and print a pledge form

 Spread the Word